 The actual cleaning

-Regardless of how much the unit has been disassembled, the technician will usually wash the filters outdoors with the hose and give them ample time to dry.
-If other parts have been pulled and need to be cleaned outdoors, the technician will do the same.
-Clean water will suffice for most cleanings, but we sometimes need to add non-toxic enzyme-based cleaners to exceptionally dirty blower wheels.
+The technician will wash the filters and any other disassembled parts outdoors with a hose and give them ample time to dry.
+Clean water will suffice for most cleanings, but we sometimes need to add non-toxic enzyme-based cleaners to exceptionally dirty units.
 The outdoor coil also needs cleaning and upkeep, so the technician will go outside and rinse the outdoor unit.
-If you have a regular maintenance schedule, then the outdoor unit shouldn’t get too dirty between maintenances.
+If you have a regular maintenance schedule, then the outdoor unit shouldn't get too dirty between maintenances.

-Indoors, the technician will set up a bib, which is a large funnel-like bag that mounts to the unit and drains the water into a bucket below.
-Again, in many cases, the unit can be cleaned with just water.
-However, we may need to use non-toxic cleaners for exceptionally dirty systems.
+One way to clean the coil indoors is to use a bib, which is a large funnel-like bag that mounts to the unit and drains the water into a bucket below.
+Again, in many cases, the unit can be cleaned with just water, though we may need to use non-toxic cleaners for exceptionally dirty systems.

 The technician will give everything ample time to dry before reassembling the mini-split.
-They’ll also wait to make sure that the unit itself is dry before running the unit.
-There may still be a little bit of moisture on the blower wheel when the unit first starts up, so the technician will likely keep the drop cloth and bib in place to prevent splashing and property damage.
+They'll also wait to make sure that the unit itself is dry before running the unit.
+There may still be a little bit of moisture on the blower wheel when the unit first starts up, so the technician will likely keep the drop cloth and bib in place to prevent splashing.

 Cleaning and maintaining the drain or condensate pump

-In many cases, the technician will clean the drain while reassembling the unit.
+The technician will usually clean the drain while reassembling the unit.
 If the shop vacuum is already attached, the technician can simply flush water through the drain.
 The technician can usually wipe the drain pan clean, but flushing water ensures that the drain line is clear.

-Not all units will have condensate pumps.
-However, the ones that do will have a reservoir behind the indoor unit.
+Not all units will have condensate pumps; many just have a drain that relies on gravity.
+However, the ones that do have a pump will have a reservoir behind the indoor unit.
 The technician will pop off the top of the reservoir, clean it out, and disconnect the reservoir to clean the tubing.
-They will use a shop vac to clean out the tubing going to the drain pan like a normal drain line.
-They’ll make sure that there aren’t any patches of algae blocking screens, sensors, and other important parts.
+They'll also make sure that there aren't any patches of growth blocking screens, sensors, and other important parts.

 In particularly stubborn drains or condensate pumps, the technician could potentially blow compressed air or nitrogen into the drain.
-However, flushing the drainage systems with water will often suffice.
+However, flushing the drainage systems with water will often be good enough.

 Before the technician leaves, they will check to make sure that the unit is draining as it should.
 They'll also make sure that the drain is insulated and that it doesn't have any signs of damage or deformities.